SRA Toolkit Installation and Configuration Guide

 The following guide will outline the download, installation, and configuration of the SRA Toolkit.
 Detailed information regarding the usage of individual tools in the SRA Toolkit can be found on the tool-specific documentation pages.

 The NCBI SRA Toolkit enables reading ("dumping") of sequencing files from the SRA database and writing ("loading") files into the .sra format (Note that this is not required for submission).
 The Toolkit source code is provided in the form of the SRA SDK, and may be compiled with GCC.
 However, pre-built software executables are available for Linux, Windows, and Mac OS X, and we highly recommend using these pre-built executables whenever possible.
-If configuration of the toolkit is required, Java or Perl will need to be installed.

 Download the Toolkit from the SRA website